syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

     </head>
     ```

-    N> The PDF Viewer and Document Editor component scripts are  available in static web assets from 19.3.* version.
+    N> The PDF Viewer,PDF Viewer-2 and Document Editor component scripts are  available in static web assets from 19.3.* version.
 If you are using PDF Viewer or Document Editor component with 19.2.* version, it automatically switch to the JavaScript isolation in the application end.

 ## JavaScript isolation